Atmosic/openair/doc/dfu/dfu.rst

     &uart0 {
         status = "okay";
     };

+**NOTE:** Make sure to use the DTS file that is being used for the application.
+For platforms with TrustZone this will usually be the Non-Secure version, typically indicated by ``_ns``.

 When performing Serial DFU the ``mcumgr`` Golang utility is used.
 It may be installed using the following command::